Pet Parents Page

 As a pet parent, it is easy to feel helpless.
 We fear, naturally, what we don't understand or know.

-Though I have had a website for Animal Rehabilitation since 2002, I do not have any experience releasing THIS information in THIS format, please know that!
+Though I have had a website for Animal Rehabilitation since 2002, I do not have a lot of experience releasing THIS information in THIS format!

 This is a very humble new beginning.